rajeamey/rag-solution/workflow-explaination-and-followup-ideas.md

 ### 3. Framework and Storage Enhancements

 - **Replacing Streamlit**: Consider replacing Streamlit with a more robust Python web framework (e.g., Flask or Django) to handle complex web applications and deployments.
-- **Persistent Vector Database**: Use a persistent vector database for embedding storage to avoid reprocessing the same data repeatedly.
+- **Persistent Vector Database**: Use a persistent vector database for embedding storage instead of relational database.
 This will reduce computational overhead and improve system efficiency.
 - **Logging**: Implement comprehensive logging to track the flow of data and identify where issues occur.
 - **API Response Handling**: Add error handling for API calls to manage network issues, API rate limits, and other potential failures gracefully.